Okasha-Rehman/Okasha-Rehman/README.md

-I'm a DevSecOps + Backend AI Engineer focused on streamlining software delivery processes through automation and AI implementation with a super focus on Security aspects and.
+I'm a DevSecOps + Backend AI Engineer focused on streamlining software delivery processes through automation and AI implementation with a super focus on Security aspects.